Croquettelunchers/Portfolio/VFX.md

 Every once in a while a client hits you with some Cyberpunk-grade "*this is an experience*" design.
 These, are, **AWESOME**.
 Often times they will feature extensive motion design added to their UI experience, with quirky animated gizmos or transitions.
-Typically, these designs share a base set of common animation "rules" such starting with an expansion, shapes completions, fades, etc.
+Typically, these designs share a base set of common animation "rules" such as expansions, shapes completions, fades, etc.

 Check out the following videos for examples for custom VFX requests in application.